rpcrimi/PEP0008/markdown/layout.md

 	- Instead of `import math.sin ` use `from math import sin `
 - Stay away from wildcard imports
 	- These types of imports make it unclear what names are in the namespace.
 Also, for larger packages, this may slow down performance as lots of code must be read into memory.
-- Ordering of imports should be in the following order which a blank line inbetween
+- Ordering of imports should be in the following order with a blank line in-between
 	- Standard Library
 	- Third Party
 	- Local/Library Specific